 - Baton Rouge Gay and Lesbian Film Festival: The Baton Rouge Gay and Lesbian Film Festival is an annual event that showcases a diverse selection of lgbtq+Q+ films from around the world.
 It provides a platform for lgbtq+Q+ filmmakers to share their stories and experiences with a wider audience.
 The festival typically includes screenings, panel discussions, and opportunities to engage with filmmakers and fellow attendees.

-Here are gay hotspots in Baton Rouge:
+A list of gay hotspots in Baton Rouge, LA:

 - Splash Nightclub: Located in the heart of downtown Baton Rouge, Splash Nightclub is a vibrant and popular gay venue.
 It features a spacious dance floor, energetic DJs, and a diverse crowd.
 The club often hosts themed parties and drag shows, creating an exciting and inclusive atmosphere.
 Splash is a gay nightclub known for its drag nights, long evenings of DJ dancing, and other themed occasions.
 With two levels, the top floor is laid out like a lounge with sofas and a balcony, so you can enjoy watching those having a good time in the dance space below.
 Also in the lower level dance area is a stage accompanied by lighting effects to match the music, a disco ball, and the occasional fog mister that keeps the party-going crowd cool and moving.
 Offering multiple rooms, there is also space to hangout by the bar, a pool room, and a video bar with TVs.
 There is usually a cover charge, though the amount depends on the entertainment for the evening (but if you arrive before 11pm, it’s free).
 Splash is primarily a gay bar that mostly attracts the college-age crowd, though all are welcome—lgbtq+ or straight.
 On a Saturday night, Splash is the place to be, with its non-stop dancing until 2am.